giampaolo/psutil/docs/faq.rst

 :meth:`Process.memory_footprint` returns USS (Unique Set Size), i.e. memory private to the process.
-It represents the amount of memory that would be freed if the process were terminated.
+It represents the amount of memory that would be freed if the process were terminated right now.
 It is more accurate than RSS, but substantially slower and requires higher privileges.
 On Linux it also returns PSS (Proportional Set Size) and swap.